President and CEO

 Rachel is a senior program officer at the Rodel Foundation.
 She works on the Foundation’s policy team supporting initiatives related to personalized learning and innovation.
 She is the facilitator of the Rodel Teacher Council.
 Prior to joining Rodel, she worked at Freire Charter School in Philadelphia, PA, where she was the director of research and quality assessment.
 Rachel received a Bachelor of Science in education and social policy from Northwestern University and a Master of Public Administration from the University of Pennsylvania’s Fels Institute of Government.

-Neil is a program officer at the Rodel Foundation.
+Neil is a senior program officer at the Rodel Foundation.
 In this role, he supports the organization’s policy initiatives through research, data analysis, and support for various engagement projects.
 Previously, he served as a legislative fellow in the Delaware General Assembly, conducted research for the University of Delaware’s Institute for Public Administration, and participated in the Delaware Department of Education’s “Future Education Policy Leaders” internship program.
 Neil graduated in December 2014 from the University of Delaware with a Bachelor of Arts degree in public policy and a Master of Public Administration.

 Nancy is the director of operations at the Rodel Foundation.
 In her role, Nancy manages the Foundation operations and human resources, and is responsible for supporting the strategy of the organization including financial and grant management.
 Prior to joining the Rodel team, Nancy’ worked in higher education administration at the University of Delaware and undergraduate admissions at Villanova University and Saint Joseph’s University.
 Nancy has a Bachelor of Arts in communication from the University of Delaware.